cjbrigato/n2n-go/README.md

 # n2n-go

 **n2n-go** is a complete rewrite of the popular n2n project in Go.
-It re-implements core functionality—including cryptographic transforms, edge and supernode management, protocol framing, virtual networking, and more—in an idiomatic, modular way.
+It aims to re-implements core functionality—including cryptographic transforms, edge and supernode management, protocol framing, virtual networking, and more—in an idiomatic, modular way.

 ## Repository Structure